sampath2002/Machine_learning_scratch_to_deployment/README.md

 Models to develop without the inbuilt sklearn and tf models directly, to find the math and explanation behind each calculation.

+different between the machines and humans are mostly like machines gives you the output based on the relation and math behind the problem.

+human see the problem  directly as the question / issue, when it comes to the machine learning algorithms whatever iossue is need to based out in math function and relation.

 # Supervised Learning Models
 Supervised learning models are trained on labeled data (input-output pairs):

+# y = mx + c
+m = wieights of the following data c = bias the output is dependent  on these factors so called weights and bias.

 1. Regression Models